HMCS Haida: Cold War operations

-Haida relieved Nootka on 18 November off the west coast of Korea and had an uneventful patrol performing aircraft carrier screening and inshore patrol missions, returning to Sasebo to replenish on 29 November.
-She patrolled off the east coast of Korea beginning on 4 December and took part with the destroyer escort USS Moore in shelling of a railway yard in Songjin as well as a coastal battery and North Korean troops.
-On 18–19 December, Haida attacked an enemy train but missed the escaping locomotive which hid in a nearby tunnel, thus not joining the exclusive "Trainbusters Club".
-Haida returned to patrol on 3 January 1953 and escorted aircraft carriers as well as performing coastal bombardments.
-On 29 January, Haida entered the "Trainbusters Club" after attacking a train north of Riwon.
-The destroyer eliminated a second train on 26 May and also detonated a drifting anti-ship mine on her return to Paengyang-do.
+Haida relieved Nootka on 18 November off the west coast of Korea, and had an uneventful patrol, performing aircraft carrier screening and inshore patrol missions, returning to Sasebo to replenish on 29 November.
+She patrolled off the east coast of Korea beginning on 4 December and took part with the destroyer escort USS Moore in shelling of a railway yard in Songjin, a coastal battery, and North Korean troops.
+On 18–19 December, Haida failed to join the exclusive "Trainbusters Club" when an enemy train she attacked managed to hide in a nearby tunnel.
+Haida returned to patrol on 3 January 1953, escorting aircraft carriers and bombarding the coast.
+On 29 January, Haida entered the "Trainbusters Club", destroying a train north of Riwon.
+The destroyer eliminated a second train on 26 May, and detonated a drifting anti-ship mine on her return to Paengyang-do.
 She departed Sasebo on 12 June, heading west through the Suez Canal and arrived in Halifax on 22 July 1953.

 Haida departed Halifax for a second Korean tour on 14 December 1953, passing through the Panama Canal and arriving in theatre on 5 February 1954.
-Despite the cease fire, infractions by North Korea and China were occurring, thus the need for a naval presence around South Korea.
+North Korea and China were not respecting the cease fire; infractions necessitated a naval presence around South Korea.
 The destroyer departed the Korean theatre on 12 September 1954 and headed for Halifax via the Suez Canal once again, arriving on 1 November.

 Following the Korean operations, Haida embarked on Cold War anti-submarine warfare duties with other NATO units in the North Atlantic and West Indies.
-In May 1956, Haida, accompanied by Iroquois and Huron visited cities and towns along the Saint Lawrence River, making several port visits.
+In May 1956, Haida, accompanied by Iroquois and Huron made port visits to cities and towns along the Saint Lawrence River.

-Haida's aging hull and infrastructure proved troublesome and in January 1958 she went into refit for hull repairs and protection for electronic equipment.
-Further refits in 1959 corrected various problems and she sailed for the West Indies in January 1960; however, further equipment failures culminating in the failure of her steering gear on 3 April forced her to return to Halifax.
+Haida's aging hull and infrastructure was becoming troublesome, and in January 1958 she went into refit for hull repairs and protection for electronic equipment.
+Further refits in 1959 corrected various problems, and she sailed for the West Indies in January 1960; however, further equipment failures culminating in the failure of her steering gear on 3 April forced her to return to Halifax.
 A hull survey in May found extensive corrosion and cracking, forcing her into drydock for the remainder of the year.
-She undertook further repairs in June–July 1961 after further cracking was found during operations in heavy seas that March.
-More cracks were detected in March 1962 which forced a refit through February 1963.
+She undertook further repairs in June and July 1961 after further cracking was found during operations in heavy seas that March.
+More cracks were detected in March 1962, which forced a refit through February 1963.